Command-Line Help for kwctl

 - Context-aware resources the policy can access

-Other fields, such as rules
+Other fields, such as rules, matchConditions, objectSelector, and namespaceSelector, are ignored.

 A YAML file may contain multiple Custom Resource declarations.
-In this case, kwctl
+In this case, kwctl evaluates each policy in the file using the same request during each evaluation.

 Usage: kwctl bench [OPTIONS] --request-path <PATH> <uri_or_sha_prefix_or_yaml_file>